jcvandervoort/Multi_Fidelity_EnKF_with_ML_surrogate/README.md

 - **MF_EnKF_QGmodel.ipynb**.
 Main file, from here you can run the MF-EnKF experiments calling on the other files in the folder
 - **EnKF.py**.
 Python file containing the Ensemble Kalman Filter (EnKF) code.
 - **MF_EnKF.py**.
 Python file containing the Multi-Fidelity EnKF (MF-EnKF) code.
 - **QG.py**.
-Python file containing the numerical solver for the Quasi-Geostrophic model equations.
+Python file containing the numerical solver for the Quasi-Geostrophic model equations, based on https://github.com/louity/qgm_pytorch
 - **QG_surrogate.py**.
 Python file containing the ML surrogate model for the QG model.
 - **QGmodel_weights_Unet**.
 Weights of the QG ML surrogate model, obtained after training
 - **baseline.py**.
 Python file containing baseline method used as comparison in the paper